CraigThomasson/project-one-repo/README.md

 * I used a call to action that links to the ontact section so that user that want to hire the narrator can quickly navigated to that section of the sight

+## Deployment

+This project was deployed to git hub pages.
+* In your repository on git hub click settings.
+* click the pages tab
+* on the drop down under source selct your main branch.
+* click save

 ## Validation

 * CSS was ran through (Jigsaw) validator and has no errors